Secoda Docs

 To create a Marketplace integration, you'll need to use the Secoda Software Development Kit (SDK).
 The SDK is a Python-based toolkit that allows for the creation of custom Marketplace integrations.
 These integrations can be used to add resources and lineage to Secoda.

-Check out our webinar on the Secoda SDK here!
+Check out our webinar on the Secoda SDK !

 To start building with the Secoda SDK, there are a few steps to follow.
 First, you need to write your Python code.
-You can use the documentation below or scroll down for a step by step example!
+You can use the documentation below or scroll down for a !

 Once the code is written, you can upload and connect your integration.